 - See more of the England - We are so lucky to have seen so much of the world, but we have seen very little of the country we live in.
 Being on the Lancashire/Yorkshire boarder, there is so much within a short distance, so this summer we are going to go on more day trips as see some more cities and some more of the countryside.

 - Watch a beautiful sunrise and sunset - I have seen some beautiful ones in the past, but there are still plenty more to see.

-- Go canoeing – A bit easier than SUP, but just a fun.
+- Go canoeing - A bit easier than SUP, but just as fun.
 You can hire them out at the lake at the park near us.

 - Fly a kite - I have never flown a kite before.
 We were at the beach a couple of weeks ago and someone was trying, and failing, to fly a kite.
 We were all laughing, so maybe I should see if I could do it myself.

 - Spend more time outdoors - Working from home means that I spend the majority of my time indoors, so I want to spend more time outdoors, even if it is just sitting in the garden to do some reading.

 - Pick wildflowers - I want to go on a long country walk and pick some beautiful wild flowers to bring home.